-In this post, I am going to run you through the plan for how to get rid of rats in garage spaces, and in your garage.
+In this post, I will run you through the plan for how to get rid of rats in garage spaces and your garage.

 Before you embark on this, it is essential to do an inspection and identify hotspots and the reasons why the rats are in the garage in the first place.
 Take a look around the garage to identify any areas that a rat can use to gain access.